teamglados/oneiro/README.md

 We have created an application that connects EV chargers and EV owners who need their batteries charged.
 We make owning a charger an opportunity to make money.
 Renting your station 2-3h per every day could earn you anything between 500€ to 3000€ per year depending on the charger's location.

-To see how Oneiro connects EV owners to charger hosts (like Airbnb!), take a look at our demo video (url).
+To see how Oneiro connects EV owners to charger hosts (like Airbnb!), take a look at our demo video (https://vimeo.com/302650304).
 Convenient, affordable, win-win-win for everyone.

-**Tech used:** React Native, OpenCV, Python, Docker, AWS, Terraform, Raspberry Pi + Camera, Ensto's Chago
-**Data used:** Telia's activity data on date 11.1.2018 2pm - 4pm
+**Tech used:** React Native, OpenCV, Python, Docker, AWS, Terraform, Raspberry Pi + Camera, Ensto's Chago **Data used:** Telia's activity data on date 11.1.2018 2pm - 4pm

 ![Banner](https://raw.githubusercontent.com/teamglados/oneiro/master/banner.png)